May Hill, Gloucestershire: History

-The hill includes a circular trench 100 metres in diameter said to be an Iron Age earthwork, surrounding a mound that is probably a round barrow.
+The hill includes a circular trench 100 metres in diameter, thought to be an Iron Age earthwork, surrounding a mound that is probably a round barrow.

 There are records of a clump of trees on the summit of May Hill dating back to the later 18th century.
 The hill was enclosed by an Act of Parliament in 1873.
 The dwindling clump was replenished in time for the Golden Jubilee of Queen Victoria in 1887, when most of the trees that give the hill its distinctive character today were planted.

 An area of 30 ha of the hill passed into the care of the National Trust in 1935, although the summit has remained vested with Longhope Parish Council and registered as a village green.

 There was further replenishment of the trees in 1977 for the Silver Jubilee of Elizabeth II.
 A plaque on the summit commemorating this reads:

 The site boundary was amended in 1983.

+May Hill used to have a football club, whose biggest honour was winning the George Sandoe Cup in the 1950s.
+The village no longer has a football team, the closest being Longhope Football Club in the neighbouring village.